StuartMacKay/django-ansible-template/README.rst

 This template is intended to be used with Django sites created using the `django-project-template`_.
 It should be easily changed to suit any Django project.
-Only the environment variable used to configure Django should need changing.
+Only the environment variables used to configure Django should need changing.

 .. _django-project-template: https://github.com/StuartMacKay/django-project-template